 - proof of financial resources

 - letter of admission from TU Dortmund University

-Attention: The processing of visa applications can take from a few weeks up to several months, so please apply as soon as possible.
-Come to Germany under no circumstances with a tourist/travelers visa only (Schengen visa).
+Warning: It can take from a few weeks up to several month to process visa applications, so please apply as soon as possible.
+We recommend you to come to Germany with only a tourist/travel visa (Schengen visa).
 It cannot be extended and is only valid for a maximum of three months.

 Registration at the Foreigners' Registration Office

-Everyone who stays and takes up residency in Germany must register their residency within the first three days after their arrival at the Foreigners’ Registration Office.
+Everyone who stays in Germany must register their residence with the Foreigners' Registration Office within the first ten days after their arrival in Germany.

 Residence permit during the job search

-Recommendation: We encourage you to start searching for a job as soon as possible.
-We also recommend to book an appointment in advance with the Foreigners' Registration Office to plan your stay in Germany.
+Tip: We encourage you to start looking for a job as soon as possible and to make an appointment in advance with the Foreigners' Registration Office to plan your stay in Germany.

 Residence permit for employees